As this Texan powerhouse celebrates its 100th birthday it continues to reap the rewards of a diverse practice...

 - Split summers offered?
 10 week program, varies by office

 - Can summers spend time in overseas office?
-No
+Case by case

 Main areas of work

-Collaborating seamlessly across 15 offices worldwide, Vinson & Elkins LLP provides outstanding client service.
+Collaborating seamlessly across 16 offices worldwide, Vinson & Elkins LLP provides outstanding client service.
 Our lawyers are committed to excellence, offering clients experience in handling their transactions, investments, projects and disputes across the globe.
-Established in Houston in 1917, the firm’s time-tested role as trusted advisor has made V&E a go-to law firm for many of the world’s leading businesses, especially in the energy and finance industries.
+Established in Houston in 1917, the firm’s time-tested role as trusted advisor has made V&E a go-to law firm for many of the world’s leading businesses.
 We bring competitive strength, insight and know-how to guide our clients through their most complex transactions and litigation.

 • Associate salaries: 1st year: $180,000